xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience_old.md

 ![]({{site.baseurl}}/attachments/7505660/7602862.png)

-As you move items between the parcels, the module automatically checks that the package weight limit is never exceeded.
+As you move items between the parcels, the addon automatically checks that the package weight limit is never exceeded.

 Once you have adjusted the number of parcels, the parcel dimensions and the distribution of the ordered items beween the parcels, you will need to go over the rest of the parcel characteristics and options and select/specify everything that applies: